What Is The Meaning of RESP?

 You might wonder as to why it’s called a group plan when only one child could be named as a beneficiary.
-The reason for this is that your savings inside the plan is grouped with other RESP subscribers whose beneficiaries are of the same age as yours.
-This is best suited for subscribers who aim to contribute regularly into the plan throughout the length of the RESP term.
+The reason for this is that your savings inside the plan are grouped with other RESP subscribers whose beneficiaries are of the same age as yours.
+This is best suited for subscribers who aim to contribute regularly to the plan throughout the length of the RESP term.

 One of the advantages of group plans is that your RESP contributions are only invested in low-risk investments.
 Keep in mind though that each group RESP providers have rules and restrictions of their own.

 How To Open An RESP?